svanderstouw/track-driver-history/README.md

 I created two main classes - `Driver` and `Trip`.
 The `Trip` entity has instance variables for an ID number, duration of the trip, and trip distance.
 It also has a Many-To-One relationship with `Driver`.

 The `Driver` class has instance variables for an ID number and the Driver Name, and a One-To-Many relationship with the `Trip` entity.
 In addition the `Driver` entity has getters that calculate the accumulated distance, accumulated duration, and average speed based on the associated trips.
-It also has an overridden `toString` method which generates the each driver's line for the report including rounding the distance and speed.
+It also has an overridden `toString` method which generates each driver's line for the final report including rounding the distance and speed.

 Both classes have associated respositories that are interfaces which extend the CRUD Repository.
 The `DriverRepository` has a custom sort which orders the collection of drivers based on their trips' accumulated distances.